GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 ```

-### Get Authorization URL
+#### Get Authorization URL

-The `GetAuthorizationUrl` module returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
+The `GetAuthorizationUrl` module returns the OpenID Connect Provider (OP) authentication URL to which the client application must redirect the user to authorize the release of personal data.
 The response URL includes state value, which can be used to obtain tokens required for authentication.
 This state value used to maintain state between the request and the callback.

 **Required parameters:**

-- oxd_id: oxd Id from client registration
+- oxd_id: oxd ID from client registration
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by OP.
+- acrValues: (Optional) Required for extened authenication.
+Custom Authentication script from Gluu server.
+- customParams: (Optional) custom parameters
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)

 **Request:**